oxyde1989/standalone-tn-send-email/README.md

 Also, only `override_fromname` and `FromName` can be passed, and they will be applied to the default email.

 > **Version 1.10 possible breakchange for multi report users:**
-> Before update, *check if your multi report configuration file contains a valid `FromEmail` value.*
+> Before update, *check if your multi report configuration file contains a valid `From` value.*
 > Gmail users shouldn't be impacted by that, but for SMTP and Outlook users, **a not valid alias-address used there can be reason of fail.**

 ---